arn008/kubernetes-workshop/basics.en.md

 1. Start an pod on our cluster
 2. Expose pod through an service
 3. Convert Pod to deployment
-4. Add Readyness and liveness probes
+4. Add Readiness and liveness probes
 5. Testing Resilience of deployment
 6. Inter Pods communication